 My first task here was to choose a C compiler to use.
 There are a few available.
 Back in the day, I used DICE, but I heard that it’s pretty tricky to get setup, and it seems that the only binary version available is one that someone compiled from source.
 I ruled it out because I wanted something that “Just Works”, and this didn’t feel like it.

 Some of the contenders were SAS/C (formerly known as Lattice), GCC, and VBCC.
 From the unofficial SAS/C page, it looks like it’s reached end of life.
 While GCC offers a modern cross-platform toolchain, the latest version for Amiga is 2.7.2, which dates from 1998.
 VBCC seems to still be in active development, is cross-platform, and can cross-compile for other platforms.
 Its relatively simple setup was another factor that led me to choose VBCC for this series.

 For VBCC, you download the compiler for the host platform you’re compiling on, and then download one or more target files for the platforms you want to compile for.
-In our case, we’ll get them both for them for m68k (the Motorola 680×0 series or processors).
+In our case, we’ll get both of them for m68k (the Motorola 680x0 series or processors).

 We’ll also need to pick up the latest version of the NDK (Native Development Kit) for AmigaOS 3.x, which includes libraries and headers that we’ll need to compile our programs.

 Here’s what we need to grab: